matomo-org/developer-documentation/docs/Hooks.md

 - [Tracker.setVisitorIp](#trackersetvisitorip)

 #### Tracker.detectReferrerSearchEngine
-_Defined in [Piwik/Tracker/Referrer](https://github.com/piwik/piwik/blob/master/core/Tracker/Referrer.php) in line [136](https://github.com/piwik/piwik/blob/master/core/Tracker/Referrer.php#L136)_
+_Defined in [Piwik/Tracker/Referrer](https://github.com/piwik/piwik/blob/master/core/Tracker/Referrer.php) in line [148](https://github.com/piwik/piwik/blob/master/core/Tracker/Referrer.php#L148)_

-This event is triggered after basic search engine detection has been attempted.
-A plugin can use this event to modify or provide new results based on the passed referrer URL.
+Triggered when detecting the search engine of a referrer URL.
+Plugins can use this event to provide custom search engine detection logic.

 Callback Signature:
 <pre><code>function(&amp;$searchEngineInformation, $this-&gt;referrerUrl)</code></pre>

 #### Tracker.getDatabaseConfig
-_Defined in [Piwik/Tracker](https://github.com/piwik/piwik/blob/master/core/Tracker.php) in line [564](https://github.com/piwik/piwik/blob/master/core/Tracker.php#L564)_
+_Defined in [Piwik/Tracker](https://github.com/piwik/piwik/blob/master/core/Tracker.php) in line [576](https://github.com/piwik/piwik/blob/master/core/Tracker.php#L576)_

-This event is triggered before a connection to the database is established.
-Use it to dynamically change the datatabase settings defined in the config.
-The tracker database config is used in case a new pageview/visit will be tracked.
+Triggered before a connection to the database is established in the Tracker.
+This event can be used to dynamically change the settings used to connect to the database.

 Callback Signature:
 <pre><code>function(&amp;$configDb)</code></pre>

 #### Tracker.isExcludedVisit
-_Defined in [Piwik/Tracker/VisitExcluded](https://github.com/piwik/piwik/blob/master/core/Tracker/VisitExcluded.php) in line [79](https://github.com/piwik/piwik/blob/master/core/Tracker/VisitExcluded.php#L79)_
+_Defined in [Piwik/Tracker/VisitExcluded](https://github.com/piwik/piwik/blob/master/core/Tracker/VisitExcluded.php) in line [84](https://github.com/piwik/piwik/blob/master/core/Tracker/VisitExcluded.php#L84)_

-At every page view, this event will be called.
-It is useful for plugins that want to exclude specific visits (ie. IP excluding, Cookie excluding).
-If you set `$excluded` to `true`, the visit will be excluded.
+Triggered on every pageview of a visitor.
+This event can be used to tell the Tracker not to record this particular pageview.

 Callback Signature:
 <pre><code>function(&amp;$excluded)</code></pre>